borodean/sharon/README.md

 <script src="dist/sharon.js"></script>
 ```

-For the `sharon.js` file check the `dist` directory of the installed module or directly download it:
+For the `sharon.js` file, check the `dist` directory of the installed module or directly download it:

 - [Production version][download] – 1.71 KB, minified and gzipped
 - [Source map][download-map]